csenio/gatsby-tailwind-prismic-starter/README.md

 ## ✌️ How to use

 This is intended mostly for landing and marketing pages, scalability is not much of an issue so all styles should be applied inline via tailwind.
-Reusable classes can be added to tailwind.css.
+Reusable classes can be added to the `tailwind.css` file.
 Reusable components into the components folder.
 Content should come from prismic and queried via page querys.
 Don't use `useStaticQuery` as it doesn't work with previews.

 ## 💫 Deploy